westbywest/chef-dk-repo/roles/README.md

+NOTE: chef-zero only seems to like roles in JSON, not Ruby DSL.

 Create roles here, in either the Role Ruby DSL (.rb) or JSON (.json) files.
 To install roles on the server, use knife.

 For example, create `roles/base_example.rb`: